-Each episode of How To Build Your Own Utopia explores the history and philosophy of utopianism by featuring a different alternative community still functioning today.
-These are situated in different parts of the world.
+Each lesson explores the history and philosophy of utopianism by featuring a different alternative community still functioning today, situated in different parts of the world.

 The particular focus will be on how we live: whether that’s alone, in communal houses, cities or communes, and what we can learn in each case.